 )

-The parameters for the PDE-OP primitives are described in Table 4.
+Multiplexed MAC Interface (MMI)

 Purpose

-Directs and may modify information from a protocol module SAP to the appropriate MAC SAP or another protocol module SAP
+Directs and may modify information from a protocol module SAP to the MCPS or MLME SAP or another protocol module’s SAP

-Directs and may modify information from a MAC SAP to a protocol module SAP
+Directs and may modify information from the MCPS or MLME SAP to a protocol module SAP

 Provides a fragmentation/defragmentation service to the data sent to or from the MCPS-SAP, the MLME-SAP, or another protocol module SAP.

 Overview

-The mechanism for the MMI, i.e. the ability to send the data to the proper SAP and fragmentation/defragmentation is similar to the mechanism defined in IEEE 802.15.9 for the multiplexed data service.
+The mechanism for the MMI, i.e. the ability to send the data to the proper SAP and fragmentation/defragmentation is similar to the mechanism defined in IEEE Std 802.15.9 for the multiplexed data service.

-The MMI is responsible for determining the Remote Node’s capability, i.e. whether it supports ULI IEs.
+The MMI is responsible for determining the capability of the Remote Nodes, i.e. whether they support ULI IEs.

-The process of sending the data to the MCPS-SAP includes possibly fragmenting the data and formatting the ULI IE i.e. inserting the appropriate headers into the payload of the frame for transmission.
+The process of sending the data to the MCPS-SAP includes possibly fragmenting the data and formatting the ULI IE, i.e. inserting the appropriate headers into the payload of the frame for transmission.

-The process of receiving the data from the MCPS-SAP includes possibly defragmenting that data, removing the ULI IE headers, and passing the data to the appropriate protocol module SAP.
+The process of receiving the data from the MCPS-SAP includes possibly defragmenting that data (buffering all fragments until the data is completely received), removing the ULI IE headers, and passing the data to the appropriate protocol module SAP.

 The interface between the MMI and the ULI protocol modules includes the EtherType/Dispatch code and the payload.